-We offer our Beginners Photography Course - Get off Auto - in the picturesque campus of Nottingham University, and Deer Rut Walks at Wollaton Park.
+We offer one day photography workshops at The Nottinghamshire Golf and Country Club as well as Deer and Nature Walks at Wollaton Park and selected workshops and tailored 121 sessions at the Nottingham Studio.
 Full details are below and are included in your joining instructions.
-We also run workshops at Clumber Park, Sudbury Hall and Whisby Nature Park, see our East Midlands Workshops.
+We also run workshops at Manor Farm near Clumber Park, Sudbury Hall and Whisby Nature Park, see our East Midlands Workshops.

 Explore Your Camera Part 1 - Get off Auto

-In the beautiful and picturesque campus of Nottingham University, learn new camera skills to get off the auto setting on your camera.
+These workshops take place in a lovely big, private room at the Nottinghamshire Golf and Country Club; learn new camera skills to get off the auto setting on your camera.

-The workshop runs from 10 am until 4pm and you'll learn how to use Aperture Priority to take control of your camera and get your photos looking how you want them to look!
+The workshops run from 10 am until 4pm and you'll learn how to use Aperture Priority to take control of your camera and get your photos looking how you want them to look!
 We go through the different buttons and dials on your camera so that you understand what they do and explain how and when to use them.

 A DSLR is available for loan on the day free of charge, subject to availability; please check with the tutor on 0776 233 6222 before booking.

 There are both theory and practical sessions on this workshop, and supporting notes and handouts are provided.